The cost of building a successful loyalty program

 • Loyalty program management costs.
 Consider the costs associated with running your loyalty program, which we will cover in this article.

-When you’ve estimated all the gains from your loyalty program, subtract the total investment (to estimate the net gains) and then divide this figure by the total investment.
+When you’ve figured out how much your loyalty program increases sales (the “gross gains”), subtract the total investment (to estimate the net gains) and then divide this figure by the total investment.
 Multiply that by 100 and this will give you your estimated ROI.
 For simplicity, here’s the formula.

 ROI = (net gains – total investment) / total investment x 100.